Change Started

 Here is a great report by ORF on Harnessing the Power of India’s Forests for Climate Change Mitigation.

-There is a tree in Uttar Pradesh which as per scientific evidence is more than 800 years old, but as per the local legends is more than 6500 years.
+There is a tree in Uttar Pradesh that as per scientific evidence is more than 800 years old, but as per the local legends is more than 6500 years.

 Know more about Parijat Tree